-For almost 100 years, the old Hotel Seaside (later named The Seasider) was a grandiose, beautiful building that was a sort of centerpiece to Seaside, at the Turnaround.
-So it’s no surprise that place acquired tales of apparitions and otherworldly guests over the years.
-There were numerous spirits that purportedly haunted it.
+For almost 100 years, the old Hotel Seaside (later named The Seasider) was a grandiose, beautiful building that was a sort of centerpiece to Seaside at the Turnaround.
+So, it’s no surprise that the place acquired tales of apparitions and otherworldly guests over the years.
+Numerous spirits purportedly haunted it.

 These days, the Shilo Inn sits in that spot.
 But when the old hotel was torn down, the spooks moved to Girtle’s Restaurant, just down the street on Broadway, according to owner Bob Girtle.
 He recounted numerous stories of otherworldly happenings in the restaurant, having seen them himself or coming from various employees who tell their own tales.
 They talk of seeing the mysterious shadows of feet walking behind the door of a closed-off area of the kitchen, visible from the small space between the floor and the door.
 This happens when it’s not possible anyone else is in there, say Bob and his crew.
 They don’t even check that room anymore when they see the shadows.

-Then there is the notorious flying coffee pot in the galley area between the kitchen and the main dining room.
+Then, the notorious flying coffee pot is in the galley area between the kitchen and the main dining room.
 Bob and others on his staff have experienced this more than once.
-Sometimes it moves a bit, others it literally flies across the hallway.
+Sometimes, it moves a bit; others, it flies across the hallway.

 John Sowa, owner of the New Orleans-style eatery Lil’ Bayou, also related tales of moving objects in the kitchen and a strange sense of someone being near him while alone in his office.
 Kitchen utensils are found in different places than employees have left them, or an object suddenly falls off a hook or a shelf.

 The Seaside Aquarium may have a closet containing something – or rather, an upstairs that could be haunted.
-When the building was a natatorium back about 80 years ago, there were apartments on the top floor.
-That area isn’t used much at all now, but manager Keith Chandler says he’s heard whispers over the years the top floor is haunted.
-Various stories have been handed down over the years about noises coming from there.
+About 80 years ago, there were apartments on the top floor when the building was a natatorium.
+That area isn’t used much now, but manager Keith Chandler says he’s heard whispers over the years that the top floor is haunted.
+Over the years, various stories have been handed down about noises coming from there.

 Eerie And Not-So-Eerie On The Bay

-In nearby Wheeler, facing the Nehalem Bay, Old Wheeler Hotel owner Winston Laszlo says he’s encountered several things in that old building he couldn’t really explain.
-Sometimes, he said, he believes he sees someone in the corner of his eye, only to discover there’s no one there.
+In nearby Wheeler, facing Nehalem Bay, Old Wheeler Hotel owner Winston Laszlo says he’s encountered several things in that old building he couldn’t explain.
+Sometimes, he said, he believes he sees someone in the corner of his eye, only to discover no one there.

 Once, Winston was looking in a mirror in the hotel’s public area and saw the reflection of a man sitting in a chair behind him.
-Winston says he turned around to look at the man, whom he didn’t recognize as a guest, and there was no one there.
+Winston says he turned around to look at the man, whom he didn’t recognize as a guest, and no one was there.

-A pair of ghost hunters even came to the visit the place and took photos of what they believed could be “spirit orbs” just outside the basement area.
+A pair of ghost hunters even visited the place and took photos of what they believed could be “spirit orbs” just outside the basement area.
 Winston still has copies of these.

-Winston and wife Maranne Doyle-Laszlo say the entire building seemed to be against them during the process of remodeling the ragged old construct into the first-rate hotel it is now.
+Winston and his wife, Maranne Doyle-Laszlo say the entire building seemed to be against them while remodeling the ragged old construct into the first-rate hotel it is now.
 They had a nagging feeling a presence seemed to arrange one disaster and setback after another, such as when a window blew out in a storm.
-Then, one day, they say the building seemed to accept them, and reconstruction proceeded smoothly thereafter. (www.oldwheelerhotel.com.
+Then, one day, they say the building seemed to accept them, and reconstruction proceeded smoothly afterward. (www.oldwheelerhotel.com.
 877-653-4683.)

-In other tales, Wheeler Antiques owner Garry Gitzen says a Wheeler woman, descended from local tribes, actually burned down her own house in recent years because disturbing spirits haunted it.
-She did this in lieu of tearing the thing down, never rebuilding it, with rumors floating about that Native American children had died in a fire in that spot in ancient times.
+In other tales, Wheeler Antiques owner Garry Gitzen says a Wheeler woman, descended from local tribes, burned down her house in recent years because disturbing spirits haunted it.
+She did this instead of tearing the thing down, never rebuilding it, with rumors floating about that Native American children had died in a fire in that spot in ancient times.

 Not all is creepy here.
 According to Winston and Garry, there is a host of well-meaning spirits there known as the “Good Spirits of Wheeler,” and Ekahni Books owner Peg Miller says the place is a sort of “spiritual vortex lite.”
-They all point to something they call a “Wheeler Moment,” where serendipity seems to suddenly rear its head.
-Locals talk of numerous circumstances where pleasant, happy coincidences popped up, assisting folks in some way.
-They all note various incidents where someone is discussing wanting to do something, and someone or some opportunity arises that helps things along – like the time the Garry and Winston were talking about creating a film festival, and they discovered a documentary filmmaker was staying in town.
+They all point to something they call a “Wheeler Moment,” where serendipity suddenly seems to rear its head.
+Locals talk of numerous circumstances where pleasant, happy coincidences popped up, assisting folks somehow.
+They all note various incidents where someone is discussing wanting to do something, and someone or some opportunity arises that helps things along – like when Garry and Winston were discussing creating a film festival.
+They discovered a documentary filmmaker was staying in town.

 Astoria – Or Ghostoria?

-At the very tip of Oregon, Astoria is full of major ghost stories of one sort or another.
-That’s no surprise, considering it’s the oldest settlement west of the Mississippi.
+At the very tip of Oregon, Astoria is full of significant ghost stories of one sort or another.
+That’s unsurprising, considering it’s the oldest settlement west of the Mississippi.

 The Liberty Theater is widely regarded as haunted.
-It was once a haven for the likes of Duke Ellington, Jack Benny, Guy Lombardo and supposedly even gangster Al Capone.
+It was once a haven for the likes of Duke Ellington, Jack Benny, Guy Lombardo, and supposedly even gangster Al Capone.
 Purportedly, it’s also occupied by someone named Paul.
-One employee was quoted as saying that Paul is “quite handsome,” giving him the nickname Handsome Paul.
-He apparently wears a “white tuxedo and a Panama hat,” according to the Clatsop County Historical Society.
+One employee said that Paul is “quite handsome,” calling him Handsome Paul.
+He wears a “white tuxedo and a Panama hat,” according to the Clatsop County Historical Society.